Are you licensed?

 What if I'm not home when you deliver?

 Most people leave a cooler out if they will not be home.
 If they are paying with a check, they leave the check in the cooler.
 Note: SNAP customers must be present upon delivery.

 Do you have gift certificates?

 Yes!
 Click here to put one of any denomination in your cart.

 Can I send something as a gift?

-Why are there products from outside the region?
+Why are there products from outside the county?

-We source from Wallowa/Union County first; if we can't acquire it here we look as close as possible.
+We source from our area first; if we can't acquire it here we look as close as possible.
 Also, some things just aren't possible to grow/make here (such as the seafood), so we enhance the menu with some additional Pacific Northwest treats.
-But everything is from an Oregon, Washington, Montana, or Idaho small business.
+But everything is from a Pacific or Inland Northwest small business.

 Do you have food for vegetarians and vegans?

 Yes!
 Shop the Fruits & Vegetables, Dairy & Alternative-Dairy, and Grain & Plant-Based Proteins sections of the store, in addition to select items in other sections.